 An internet connection (WiFi or cellular) is required to purchase and download add-on dictionaries and other features; once those are downloaded, though, Pleco can run quite happily without any internet connection required.

-See this page for instructions on migrating a previously-purchased Pleco license for iPhone / iPod / iPad / Windows Mobile / Palm to Android.
-You can actually transfer an iOS license to Android and continue using it on iOS.
+See this page for instructions on activating a previously-purchased Pleco license for iPhone / iPod / iPad on Android.